 The 130-plus items comprising the Terracotta Army show come from 14 art museums and archaeological institutes across the Shaanxi Province—40 of the works having never been on display before in the United States.
 The sculptures depicting the First Emperor’s armies showcase a form of funerary art buried with the emperor in 210–209 BC and whose purpose was to protect the emperor in his afterlife.

 Each of these historically important small figures is unique: with their horses, chariots, and weapons, they are masterpieces of realism.
-Visitors to the VMFA will be able to get up close and personal with figures such as an armored general (221–206 BC).
+Visitors to the VMFA were able to get up close and personal with figures such as an armored general (221–206 BC).
 According to Michael Taylor, VMFA chief curator and deputy director of art, “We’re installing the warriors so that visitors can walk around them a full 360 degrees.”